annaweronica/european-news-service/README.md

 ---

-Aim: To get updated with the lastest news from choosen countries and within six categories.

 #UX

-Target audience:<br>
+**Aim:** <br>
+To get updated with the lastest news from choosen countries and within six categories.

+**Target audience:**<br>
-The user who is interested in latest news from *Country* within *Category*.
+The user who is interested in latest news from *Country* within *Category*.<br>
 The *Country* user can choose among:
 - Sweden as default country,
 - Poland,
 - United Kingdom (named England here)
 - Ireland
-    - France.
+- France

-The list of the countries is a subject to be extented.
+The list of the countries is a subject to be extented. <br>

 There are six categories for each *Country* to choose from:
 - Business
 - Entertainment
 - Health
 - Science
 - Sports
 - Technology
 - Latest news which is the section for all news from certain country.

 **The user path:** <br>
 The default settings while opening the webpage is: